enso-org/enso-archive/doc/distribution/specification/packaging.md

 ```

 > The actionables for this section are:
+>
-> - extend the library version field to handle version bounds.
+> - Extend the library version field to handle version bounds.